 The Board has no policy with respect to the separation of the offices of Chairman and Chief Executive Officer.
 The Board believes that this issue is part of the succession planning process and that it is in the best interests of the Company for the Board to make a determination when it annually elects its Chairman for the upcoming year.

-When the Chairman is not an independent director, the Board believes it may be useful and appropriate to designate a “Lead Director.”
-The Governance Committee shall annually review the Lead Director position and make recommendations to the Board regarding use of the position, duties of a Lead Director, and a qualified member of the Board for election as Lead Director.
+When the Chairman is not an independent director, the Board will appoint an independent “Lead Director.”
+The Governance Committee shall recommend a qualified member of the Board for election as Lead Director.
 Unless the Board determines otherwise, the Lead Director shall:

 - (1) Serve as a liaison between the Chairman and the non-management directors;